TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/sql-queryexecution-highiousage.md

     cloudEnvironments="public,blackForest,fairfax,mooncake"
 />

-# We ran diagnostics on your resource and found high IO and/or high log rate usage
+# We ran diagnostics on your resource and found high IO or high log rate usage

 <!--issueDescription-->
-Our internal service telemetry detected high IO and/or high log rate usage greater than 90% for more than 5 consecutive minutes on your Azure SQL DB database **<!--$DatabaseName-->DatabaseName<!--/$DatabaseName-->** in server **<!--$ServerName-->ServerName<!--/$ServerName-->**.
+Our internal service telemetry detected high IO or high log rate usage greater than 90% for more than 5 consecutive minutes on your Azure SQL DB database **<!--$DatabaseName-->DatabaseName<!--/$DatabaseName-->** in server **<!--$ServerName-->ServerName<!--/$ServerName-->**.
 <!--/issueDescription-->

 ## **Recommended Steps**